arvados/rnaseq-cwl-training/_episodes/05-scatter.md

 ---
-title: " Analyzing multiple samples"
+title: "Analyzing Multiple Samples"
-teaching: 0
+teaching: 20
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "How can you run the same workflow over multiple samples?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Modify the workflow to process multiple samples, then perform a joint analysis."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Separate the part of the workflow that you want to run multiple times into a subworkflow."
+- "Use a scatter step to run the subworkflow over a list of inputs."
+- "The result of a scatter is an array, which can be used in a combine step to get a single result."
 ---

-Analyzing a single sample is great, but in the real world you probably have a batch of samples that you need to analyze and then compare.
+In the previous lesson, we completed converting the function of the original source shell script into CWL.
+This lesson expands the scope by demonstrating what changes to make to the workflow to be able to analyze multiple samples in parallel.

-# 1. Subworkflows
+# Subworkflows

 In addition to running command line tools, a workflow step can also execute another workflow.

-Let's copy "main.cwl" to "alignment.cwl".
+First, copy `main.cwl` to `alignment.cwl`.

-Now, edit open "main.cwl" for editing.
+Next, open `main.cwl` for editing.
 We are going to replace the `steps` and `outputs` sections.

+Remove all the steps and replace them with a single `alignment` step which invokes the `alignment.cwl` we just copied.

 ```
 steps: